softchris/azure-book/azure-functions-iii.md

 - **Hello world and running your function**, to get up and running we need to scaffold an Azure App, that's easily down through a command in VS Code
 - **Debugging locally**, this can be done in two different ways, either through using the built-in VS Code debugging or by using `func host start`

-## Why VS Code as authoring environment?
+## Why use VS Code as authoring environment?
 There are many ways to author a Serverless app.
 VS Code is one of the better ones and the main reason for that is the extensions that makes things like scaffolding projects/functions and debugging, a real joy.

 ## Resources